nucleuscloud/neosync/docs/docs/transformers/system.md

 This transformer supports both positive and negative float numbers with a max precision of 17.

+Go float64 adheres to the IEEE 754 standard for double-precision floating-point numbers.

+If this is not sufficient, contact us about creating a generator that supports numbers with higher precision.

 **Configurations**

 Depending on your validations, you may want to configure the output float.
 The random float transformer has the following configurations: